m31r2701/reversing-unofficial-APIs/README.md

 - IP rotation: works better with residential rather than with data centre IP addresses typically provided by VPNs or proxies - this is likely to be quite expensive, however.
 [Using AWS Lambda for easy-mode IP rotation or even an array of dongles to get mobile / cell IPs are also inventive strategies](https://incolumitas.com/2021/11/03/so-you-want-to-scrape-like-the-big-boys/)
 - Cloudflare evasion: several methods include trawling Shodan and Censys for server IPs behind Cloudflare IPs (exposed as a result of misconfiguration) to bypass Cloudflare - this is usually the most productive approach, though is not the only one.
 Do not accidentally DOS or DDOS the service - this is likely to be illegal.

 As with anti-fingerprinting, block evasion in general is a complex and fast changing area.
-The hard work will be ensuring the code you write today continues to work.
-Always stay on the right side of the law and don't do anything that you will be unable to defend.
+The hard work will be ensuring the code you write today continues to work as fingerprinting and anti-bot measures evolve.
+This dynamism is compounded by target sites occasionally refactoring their APIs.
+Always stay on the right side of the law and don't do anything that you will be unable to defend (possibly in a court of law).

 ## Examples
 - [Rolstenhouse/unofficial-apis](https://github.com/Rolstenhouse/unofficial-apis)